Hiking Wales

 • A local Welsh guide and an AGC guide (depending on group size, there may not be an AGC guide)

-• All meals from Dinner on Day 1 to Breakfast on the final day, except when otherwise noted on the itinerary
+• All meals from Dinner on Day 1 to Lunch on Day 7

 • Ground transportation in Wales, including airport transfer on the final day